 Bye law No.75: The Maharashtra Fire Prevention and Life Safety Measures Rules, 2009, made it mandatory for building owners and residents to conduct half – yearly fire safety audits and submit the report to the fire department.
 As per the directive of Directorate of Maharashtra Fire Services, the safety audit has to be conducted by the ‘Licensed Agency” approved by them.

 Other Important bye law provisions auditor should know:

-- Structural Audit has to be done once in 5 yrs for building ageing 15-30 years and once in 3 years if building ageing more than 30 year by BMC approved structural engineers.
+- Structural Audit has to be done once in 5 yrs for building aging 15-30 years and once in 3 years if building aging more than 30 years by BMC approved structural engineers.

 - One time limit for repairs and maintenance expenses management committee can decide is Rs.1 lac Max. else General Body permission must.